2019 Carlton Football Club season: AFL Women's

 After having finished last in the 2018 AFLW season, the club replaced inaugural coach Damien Keeping with former Carlton and Northern Bullants player Daniel Harford, who had been coached at Balwyn and St Kevins over the previous decade.
-Key recruitments to the Carlton AFLW squad were Amelia Mullane, traded from Collingwood, and Madison Prespakis and Abbie McKay in the draft – the latter being the daughter of club champion and administrator Andrew McKay.
+Key recruitments to the Carlton AFLW squad were Amelia Mullane, traded from Collingwood, and Maddy Prespakis and Abbie McKay in the draft – the latter being the daughter of club champion and administrator Andrew McKay.
 Brianna Davey remained captain of the club for the second consecutive season; Katie Loynes was vice-captain.

 The club's 2019 squad is given below.
 The number of games played and goals scored in the 2019 season is given in parentheses.